Breast cancer can affect your breast tissue, nipples and the lymph nodes.

 You will be seen by one of a team of specialist doctors who will ask you about your symptoms and examine your breasts.
 You may have some tests on the same day or at a later date.

-Your care and treatment depends on the type cancer you have, its size and where it is, how far it has advanced (the stage) and your overall health.
+Your care and treatment will depend on the type cancer you have, its size and where it is, how far it has advanced (the stage) and your overall health.
 The final decision about what treatment you have is yours.

 After our team of specialists reviews the results of your tests and investigations, we will arrange an appointment so you can discuss your treatment options with your consultant and CNS.